CupOfTea12/Discord-Examples/README.md

 # Code examples using discord.py

-This repository will be useful for those, who want to learn basics of working with discord API through python
+This repository will be useful for those, who want to learn basics of working with discord API through python.

 ## Table of Contents